chronot1995/dpu-devops-kit/README.md

 - Installs the DPU BFB image (if `bfb_install` is set to true)
 - Sets the x86 Rshim IP address
 - Updates the DPU firmware
+- Properly configures networking on the DPU and x86 host
 - Installs packages to improve the user experience on both x86 and DPU
 - Reboots the x86 host